tower-rs/tower/guides/building-a-middleware-from-scratch.md

         // long and we have to return an error. match this.sleep.poll(cx) {
             Poll::Ready(()) => {
-                // Our time is up, but error do we return?! todo!()
+                // Our time is up, but what error do we return?! todo!()
             }
             Poll::Pending => {